pwmt/zathura/doc/man/zathura.1.rst

 ---------

 bmark
-  Save a bookmark
+  Save a bookmark.

 bdelete
-  Delete a bookmark
+  Delete a bookmark.

 blist
-  List bookmarks
+  List bookmarks.
+Adding a bookmark name opens it.

 close
   Close document